skribe/Leetcon/README.md

 Leet Converter

 # Description
-Reads a text file, converts the alphabetical characters to leet speak, writes to new file
+Reads a text file, converts the alphabetical characters to leet speak, writes to new file.

 # Language
 Python